gmac/graphql-ruby-schema-directives/README.md

 ## Class-based schemas

 There's a typed mixin available for extending all GraphQL schema members.

-### Schema classes

-Include the schema mixin:
+The first thing to include is the schema mixin:

 ```ruby
 class MySchema < GraphQL::Schema